The Private Branch Members Page is emailed to all current members, check back regularly for important documents.

 ASALH branches are encouraged to submit interviews for the Veterans History Project.
 Click this link to go to the site for the information and details.

-The Vice-President for Membership and the Membership Committee hold a call with the branch leadership and any member of a branch or organizing branch who would like to dial in.
-Details on the call are emailed to branch members and documents for the call are posted in this section at least two weeks prior to the call.
-If you are a branch member and have not received this message within two weeks prior to the call, please contact the Vice President for Membership Greer Stanford-Randle at email@example.com.
+The Vice-President for Membership and the Membership Committee holds a meeting with the branch leadership and any member of a branch or organizing branch who would like to participate.
+Details for the meeting are emailed to current branch members and documents for the call are posted on the Private Branch Members Page.
+If you are a branch member and have not received this message within 5 days prior to the meeting, please contact the Vice President for Membership Barbara Spencer Dunn at vpformembership2019@asalh.

 To stay informed with the upcoming plans for ASALH and our programs, all branches are required to have at least one representative on each call.

 Is the History of your Branch on file?